schierlm/BibleMultiConverter/README.md

 diffable text format; useful for diagnosing problems with Bible programs that use SQLite based formats or for importing MyBible.Zone bibles.

+The **ParatextConverter** tool can be used to remove tagged OT/NT/Deuterocanonical content from a USFM file.

 Planned formats
 ---------------

-I may add an importer and exporter for USFM format (Unified Standard Format Markers).

-I also plan lossless import and export to ODT, to make manual editing of the Bible text easier.
+I plan lossless import and export to ODT, to make manual editing of the Bible text easier.
 But no guarantees here, I don't know how hard ODT import will be at the end.
 [This is currently blocked by the fact that OpenOffice/LibreOffice is very slow in loading documents that contain very many small spans using the same style, which will inevitably